LogoElectromagnet Maker

 Standard options: 24 / 105 / 205 VDC110v requests usually map to configurable coil executionConfirm actual control architecture before approval

-110v is only one input
+12V or 110v is only one input

 Voltage label alone is not a clutch decision